-If you sell medical devices in Canada, you will probably need to secure a license.
-There are two licenses issued by Health Canada (Canada's FDA).
+If you are planning on selling medical devices or in vitro diagnostic devices (IVDs) in Canada, you will most likely need to register your product by securing a license.
+There are two types of licenses issued by Health Canada.

-When applying for a Canadian Medical Device License, you will also need to prove that you have a certified ISO 13485:2003 quality system that ALSO meets the specific requirements of the Canadian Medical Device Regulations (CMDR).
-Emergo Group can help you implement ISO 13485:2003 or modify your existing system to meet the Canadian requirements, also known as the Canadian Medical Devices Conformity Assessment System (CMDCAS).
+When applying for a Canadian Medical Device License, you will also need to prove that you have a certified ISO 13485:2003 quality management system that also meets the specific requirements of the Canadian Medical Devices Regulations (CMDR).
+You can read more about ISO 13485:2003 for Canada here.

 How Emergo can help with Health Canada device approval

 With offices in BC and Ontario, Emergo has experience helping more than one hundred medical device and IVD companies enter the Canadian market.
 Our services include: